PrestaShop/PrestaShop/.github/PULL_REQUEST_TEMPLATE.md

 * [+] for a new feature.

 <category> can be:
-* FO : Front office (theme, front controller, images, CSS, JavaScript, etc.).
+* FO : Related to the Front Office.
+Default theme (images, CSS, JavaScript, etc.), 'front' controllers, etc.
-* BO : Back office (theme, admin controller, images, CSS, JavaScript, etc.).
+* BO : Related to the Back Office.
+BO theme, 'admin' controllers, images, CSS, JavaScript, etc.
-* CORE :	The core of the software itself: classes, controllers, etc.
+* CORE : Related to the core of the software itself Classes, controllers, etc.
+* MO : Modules.
+Please specify the module's name in the content of commit message.

 Sample title: "[-] FO : Fix cart warning for IE9."